k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 </tbody>
 </table>

-Note that the Sync returns an error message when a source is not available.
+Note that the sync returns an error message when a source is not available.
 To change this behavior, use the [set ignore_source_exception true](/articles/14_sync_LU_instance/03_sync_ignore_source_exception.md) command.

 ## Sync ON Protection
 - This feature improves the response time of multiple GET requests using **SYNC ON** mode on the same LUI and Fabric node.
 For example: executing a stress test of running a Web Service with the same LUI on multiple threads.